 What makes a good Instagram caption?

 A great Instagram caption will add context, show off your brand’s personality, entertain the audience, and prompt your followers to take action.
 Captions can be up to 2,200 characters in length, include emoji, and up to 30 hashtags.

 Of course that doesn’t mean your captions should be hashtag-ridden essays with lots of distracting emoji.
 As with any piece of good web copy, your Instagram caption should be attention-grabbing and easy to read.
 It should also speak to the content and your audience.

 11 tips for crafting the perfect Instagram caption

 1. Know your audience

-Who of Instagram’s 500 million users are your customers and prospects?
+Who of 700 million monthly active users are your customers and prospects?
 As explained in our post, The Top Instagram Demographics That Matter to Social Media Marketers, the platform is used by people in all income brackets and is slightly more popular among women than it is with men.